Things to Do in Portland in January

 Columbia River Gorge Waterfall Tours

-Powell's Books and Literary Portland Walking Tours
+Powell's City of Books and Literary Portland Walking Tours

 January Events & Festivals